digitallinguistics/styles/README.md

 # DLx Styles

-This repository contains styles and assets for DLx projects.
+This repository contains styles and assets used across DLx projects, and is intended primarily for developers.
+This project allows DLx developers to apply consistent styling across different sites and projects, and provides a single source of truth for various assets.
+This works by making the various assets and stylesheets available for linking or download on the DLx CDN.

 ## Pattern Library